Lebec, California: 2000

 In the 2000 census, the population of the CDP was 1,224 and the racial makeup was 79 percent Caucasian (1,019 people).
 There were only three African Americans.
 There were 256 Hispanics or Latinos of any race (20 percent of all residents).
 Other residents included 16 American Indians or Alaska natives and four Asians.

 The median age for Lebec residents was 36 years, almost the same as the 35 years for the nation as a whole.

 Lebec also had slightly more veterans than its share, 169, or 19 percent, compared to 13 percent around the country.

 Fifty-nine percent of Lebec adults were employed.
 On average, they traveled 27 minutes to get to their jobs, about the same as most Americans.

 Lebec households had a lower median income than the nation as a whole — $46,857, compared to $50,046.
 Family income was $40,972.

 There were just 100 people (or 8 percent) below the poverty level in Lebec in 2000—significantly less than the nation as a whole, which was 12 percent in 2000.
 When calculated by families, though, the poverty rate in Lebec was only 1.4 percent.

 Of the 516 housing units, 319 were occupied by owners and 127 by renters, about the same 7:3 ratio as the rest of the country.
 Sixty housing units (12 percent) were vacant.

 Transportation

 Interstate 5 is the only highway passing through the community.
 Local traffic drives on Lebec Road, Peace Valley Road, Frazier Mountain Park Road and adjoining streets.

 Kern Transit provides bus service Thursdays and Saturdays during the summer months to Frazier Park, Gorman, Lake of the Woods, Pinon Pines, and Pine Mountain Club.

-Kern Transit provides weekday service from the Flying J gas station via their Route 130 bus to the Santa Clarita Station Metrolink and the McBean Regional Transit Center, which includes many connecting bus routes, including to North Hollywood Station and elsewhere.
+Kern Transit provides weekday service from the Flying J gas station via their Route 130 bus to the Santa Clarita Station Metrolink and the McBean Regional Transit Center, which includes many connecting bus routes, including to North Hollywood Station and Downtown Los Angeles.